ghostman2311/todo-client/instruction.md

 1. Create modal component and manage the state in notesPage.
 2. What is event bubbling and event capturing.
 3. How and why we are using e.stopPropagation()?

+## Create new note in context

+1. Create NotesForm in component.
+2. Create a function createNewNote in useNote() hook.
+3. Attach the the function function with the form.